Heuijee Yun (Integrated Ph.D. Candidate)

 • Heuijee Yun and Daejin Park.
 Deep Learning based Human Detection using Thermal-RGB Data Fusion for Safe Automotive Guided-Driving In IEEE International Conference on Pervasive Computing and Communication (Percom 2024 - Pervehicle), 2024.

-• Autonomous Driving Algorithm Simulation Method and System based on Game Engine In Korea Patent and Tradmark Office, June 2022.
-Korea Patent Pending
+• Autonomous Driving Algorithm Simulation Method and System based on Game Engine In Korea Patent and Tradmark Office, Korea Patent 10-260183, 2024

 • Real-Time Object Detection System and Method using Interleaving of Snapshots In Korea Patent and Tradmark Office, June 2022.
 Korea Patent Pending